 |Defining data quality and performance acceptance criteria||At Alooma we distinguish between data integrity and data quality:

 • Data integrity means that if you replicate data from a MySQL server to a target data store, Alooma guarantees the data on your target data store will be identical to the data on your MySQL.
-Identical means that the values will be exactly equal, the amount of records will also exactly equal, with nothing missing and nothing duplicated.
+Identical means that the values will be exactly equal, the amount of records will also be exactly equal, with nothing missing and nothing duplicated.
 Alooma guarantees greater than 99.999% data integrity.

 • Data quality means that while the data was copied across correctly, something could be wrong in the data.
 For example, the total price of the items in an invoice isn’t equal to the total amount, or the price of an item does not equal the list price in the product table.
 In Alooma, you can perform these types of validations or transformations using the Code Engine (see below).